ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 * Fixed an issue where communication with sleeping secure nodes could get stuck
 * After changing a value, the verification of the new value happens with a larger delay to avoid capturing intermediate and outdated values
 * Several hundred device configuration files were added

-### 1.8.7 (2021-01-21)
-* The scene ID of `Scene Activation CC` now gets reset automatically
-* Fixed an error that could occur while configuring associations
-* Fixed two potential sources of crashes
-* The values of the root endpoint of some legacy devices are now correctly updated
-* Added support for `Aeotec aerQ ZWA009-A` US/Canada/Mexico version
-* Fixed invalid parameter options in many config files

 ## License